borgbase/docs.borgbase.com/pricing.md

 ### Custom Plans

-If none of our pre-set plans is right for you, we are happy to create a custom plan for you.
+If our pre-set plans are too small for you, we are happy to create a custom plan for you.
 To do so, just send a short email to [hello@borgbase.com](mailto:hello@borgbase.com).

 ## Changing Plans

 If you find that your current plan is not a good fit, despite the flexible quota, you can always change your plan.
 To do so, just choose a different plan during checkout.
-The new plan will start after your old plan expires, so you can extend or change your plan any time.

-### Changing Plans Immediately

-If you prefer to use your new plan right away, we will pro-rate the remaining time.
-To do so, first buy your new plan and then respond to the confirmation email with a short note about starting the new plan right away.

-We will start your new plan right away and convert your old plan to additional time on the new one.
+The new plan will replace your current plan right away and unusued time will be pro-rated.